 Looking for a no-nonsense, no-frills way of taking payments over the phone?
 With Web Merchant Services, what you see is very much what you get.
 But that doesn’t mean it’s short of innovation – after all, it was the first company to develop the virtual terminal as a payment method.
 It’s also been around for more than two decades, so it’s fair to say it has a good idea of what makes UK businesses tick.
 There’s a range of plans to cater to your business size and industry, and a technical support team on hand 24 hours a day.
-What’s not to like?
+And with monthly fees starting from £10, What’s not to like?

 - Minimal paperwork and hassle-free switching

 - Interface leaves a fair bit to be desired

 With a simple, clean design and a ‘minimal fuss’ approach, Square’s virtual terminal is a lot like the shape it’s named after.
 It’s easy to set up, easy to use, and there’s no monthly fee, with impressively competitive transaction rates.
 Plus, it’s easier to save – and charge – returning customers through Square’s intuitive dashboard.
 It also offers 24/7 support, and a savvy card reader for taking payments at the point of sale.
 We reckon this makes Square a strong selection for small businesses.

 - Straightforward, transparent pricing